scikit-beam/scikit-beam/doc/development/codeguide.rst

   :mod:`scikit-beam.utils.data` should be used.

-* All persistent configuration should use the `scikit-beam.config.ConfigurationItem` mechanism.
+* All persistent configuration should use the :class:`scikit-beam.config.ConfigurationItem` mechanism.
 Such configuration items should be placed at the top of the module or package that makes use of them, and supply a description sufficient for users to understand what the setting changes.